-- Location, quality, size, type, and age of the unit; and - Any amenities, housing services, maintenance and utilities to be provided by the owner.
+- Location, quality, size, number of bathrooms, type, and age of the unit; and - Any amenities, housing services, maintenance and utilities to be provided by the owner.

-Fair Market Rent (FMR) represents the rent amount for a unit, determined by HUD annually, based on unit size and geographic location.
+Fair Market Rent (FMR) represents the rent amount for a unit, including utilities63, determined by HUD annually based on unit size and geographic location.